CSC207-UofT/course-project-0xta1l/phase1/design_document.md

 We were also mindful of the Liskov Substitution principle, ensuring that any subclasses we created could be substituted by their base class and still operate without bugs.
 Due to our design choices, our code has very little subclassing, so this principle, while not applicable everywhere, was only considered when we created the SortRecipe abstract class.
 Our code adheres to the principle as the subclasses, SortByInterests and SortByRating, can be substituted for one another when using the overridden .sort() method they both implement.
 As previously mentioned, we use little subclassing and so our code does not contain any complex interfaces that need to be separated to adhere to the Interface Segregation principle.

-**Packaging Strategies**
+### Packaging Strategies ###

 Due to the size of our project and the magnitude of the tasks we wanted to accomplish we focused more on organization than encapsulation.
 Our main program at present is divided into 8 packages: Commands, Constants, Controllers, Database, Entities, Presenters, UI, UseCases.
 In structure this is most similar to Packaging by Layer however due to the lack of private files it does not fit this style fully.
 For future phases, we will begin to prioritize encapsulating more - most likely opting for the aforementioned Packaging by Layer.
 This packaging method seems to emphasize implementation details and other behind the scenes details being kept private which in turn would aid in our observation of Clean Architecture.

 For our Android Application, our GUI code has 4 packages, fragments,  accountActivity, genreActivity and loginActivity.
 We adopted a packaging strategy based on feature, by grouping code together based on common functionality.
 This packaging strategy allows for easy code navigation since all items needed for a task are in the same package and results in packages with high modularity and minimal coupling between packages.

-**Design Patterns Implemented**
+### Design Patterns Implemented ###

 Our group has mainly implemented two design patterns: the template design pattern and the command design pattern.

+**Template Design Pattern **

 The template design pattern organizes an abstract base class, which is the skeleton of an algorithm, and client subclasses that derive from the base class.
 The skeleton is the main structure of the algorithm and enforces the required steps as well as their ordering for the algorithm.
 The subclasses can extend or replace some of these steps in the skeleton for customization.
 The template method design pattern is useful when two or more components have similar qualities and a system can be put in place to reuse implementations.
 This way, we can avoid duplicate code and improve the efficiency of the program.

 In our program, we created a parent class called SortRecipes and subclasses called SortByInterest and SortByRating that can sort recipes by interest and rating, respectively.
 There is a sorting method in the parent class that sorts recipes alphabetically and enforces the main structure of the algorithm.
 This method is then overloaded in SortByInterest and overridden in SortByRating.

+**Command Design Pattern **

 The purpose of the Command design pattern is to encapsulate a request as an Object to allow the parametrization of clients with various requests.
 The Command Design pattern manages the user text-interface when the user types certain commands. to discover new recipes, build their own collection of recipes, and review recipes.
 To prevent multiple usages of  “if else” statements to distinguish between commands before executing them, we implemented the Command Design Pattern.

 First we created a Command interface/abstract class with an execute() method signature.
 Then we created a CommandTree to store the Commands in CommandNodes.
 Each CommandNode contains a Command and is linked to other CommandNodes depending on the functionality of the Command it contains.

 Then we created a UI class that issues a request by calling execute on whatever Command the CommandNode stores, depending on where in the CommandTree we are.
 The user will then see a small list of Commands the user is able to type in the interface.
 For example, if we are in the CommandNode that stores the HomePage() Command, the user will only able to call ViewGenres(), ViewUserProfile()), ViewSavedRecipes()), UploadRecipe()) and Logout() Commands.

 The Command objects shown will then be executed based on the user’s input into the console.
 In this way, we have prevented a messy “if else” code structure and made it easier to create and execute new Commands objects with many functionalities in the future.

-**Data Persistence**
+### Data Persistence ###

 Currently, the Text UI version of our program implements data persistence by writing and reading from CSV files.
 These data are stored locally.
 As of now, we have yet to port this data persistence implementation to the Android app GUI because Android file structure interferes with Java's filepath.